hvose-anschutz/GraphScripts/README.md

 This is a basic overview of how this folder works.
 I recommend using a coding environment with this code as it will be easier to troubleshoot if things don't work as intended.
 I personally use VS Code, but I know Notepad++ is also a valid option.

+# Requirements
+All install requirements are listed in references/requirements.txt.
+If you have this file, you can call `pip install -r requirements.txt` to automatically install all required packages.

 # Organization
 There are a number of folders in this repo that serve different purposes: